Www.culturalfarming.com http://Www.culturalfarming.comhttp://www.culturalfarming.com/shapeimage_1_link_0

 RUPTURE:

 “The University has been slow to recognize and allow for transdisciplinary inquiry.
 As Robert Hodge argued in a 1995 issue of the Australian Universities Review, while more and more postgraduates are pursuing such an approach to their research, they run the risk of being inappropriately supervised and assessed.
-He makes a passionate argument for students to be bold enough to hold to this approach, and for universities to change their culture to reflect the shift.
+Hodge makes a passionate argument for students to be bold enough to hold to this approach, and for universities to change their culture to reflect the shift.

 For Hodge, the transdisciplinary turn is a kind of Kuhnian revolution or, in Foucault’s terms, an ‘epistemic rupture’.
 It is a question of refusing the way in which disciplines, whilst transmitting useful and important knowledges, also ‘repulse a whole teratology of learning’ - teratology being ‘the study of monsters’.